Implementing real polyhedral homotopy: Introduction

 \section{Introduction}

 Finding all points in a zero dimensional algebraic variety is an important problem in many applications in the sciences.
 This problem amounts to solving a polynomial system of equations with finitely many complex (real or non-real) solutions.
 Many types of algorithms have been proposed using both symbolic and/or numerical techniques.
 A popular family of numerical algorithms are called \emph{homotopy continuation} algorithms.
 These algorithms work by continuously deforming the solutions from an `easy' polynomial system into the desired one.
-While there exists many off the shelf homotopy continuation solvers that find all complex solutions, many applications, such as power systems engineering, kinematics, and statistics, only require knowledge of the real solutions.
+While there exists many off-the-shelf homotopy continuation solvers that find all complex solutions, many applications, such as power systems engineering \cite{lindberg2022distribution}, economics \cite{lee2023polyhedral}, and statistics \cite{lindberg2023maximum}, only require knowledge of the real solutions.
 In general, there are many more complex solutions than real ones, leading to wasted computation.
-For this reason, the problem of developing a homotopy that efficiently finds only the real solutions to a polynomial system is an incredibly important open problem in the field of numerical algebraic geometry.
+For this reason, the problem of developing an efficient homotopy that finds only the real solutions to a polynomial system is an incredibly important open problem in the field of numerical algebraic geometry~\cite{NAG-Book}.

-Recent work tackles this problem by presenting an algorithm that provably finds all real solutions so long as a certain inequality based on the geometry of the polynomial system is satisfied \cite{ergur2019polyhedral}.
+Recent work tackles this problem by presenting an algorithm that certifiably finds all real solutions so long as an inequality based on the geometry of the polynomial system is satisfied \cite{ergur2019polyhedral}.
+This work relies heavily on mathematical objects from tropical geometry~\cite{maclagan2021introduction}.
+We implement this algorithm in a \texttt{Julia} package, giving the first homotopy based software package that can provably find all real solutions to a patchworked polynomial system without first finding all complex solutions.

 We review some of the mathematical concepts behind the algorithms for the functions in \Cref{sec:background}.
 In \Cref{sec:rph}, we highlight the key proposition from \cite{ergur2019polyhedral} needed for construction of the \emph{real polyhedral homotopy}.
 In \Cref{sec:functions}, we describe our implementation of the real polyhedral homotopy which relies on three functions: \texttt{certify\_patchwork}, \texttt{generate\_binomials}, and \texttt{rph\_track}.
 The code is available as the \texttt{Julia} package \\ \texttt{RealPolyhedralHomotopy.jl}.
 Documentation for this package can be found at: